How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 \subsubsection{Moral agency}

-Machine \textit{moral agency} refers to the ability of a technology to act based on social notions of right and wrong \cite{banks2018perceived}.
-The lack of this ability may lead to cases such as Tay, the Microsoft's Twitter chatbot that became racist, sexist, and harasser in a few hours \cite{neff2016automation}.
+Machine \textit{moral agency} refers to the ability of a technology to act based on social notions of right and wrong \citep{banks2018perceived}.
+The lack of this ability may lead to cases such as Tay, Microsoft's Twitter chatbot that became racist, sexist, and harassing in a few hours \citep{neff2016automation}.
 The case raised concerns on what makes an artificial agent (im)moral.
-Whether machines can be considered (moral) agents is widely discussed in the literature (see e.g., \cite{himma2009artificial, allen2006machine, parthemore2013makes}).
-In this survey, the goal is not to argue about criteria to define a chatbot as moral, but to discuss the benefits of manifesting a perceived agency \cite{banks2018perceived} and the implications of disregarding chatbots' moral behavior.
-Hence, for the purpose of this survey, \textit{moral agency} is a manifested behavior that may be inferred by a human as morality and agency \cite{banks2018perceived}.
+Whether machines can be considered (moral) agents is widely discussed in the literature (see e.g., \citet{himma2009artificial, allen2006machine, parthemore2013makes}).
+In this survey, the goal is not to argue about criteria to define a chatbot as moral, but to discuss the benefits of manifesting a perceived agency \citep{banks2018perceived} and the implications of disregarding chatbots' moral behavior.
+Hence, for the purpose of this survey, \textit{moral agency} is a manifested behavior that may be inferred by a human as morality and agency \citep{banks2018perceived}.

-We found six papers that address \textit{moral agency}.\cite{banks2018perceived} developed and validated a metric for perceived \textit{moral agency} in conversational interfaces, including chatbots.
-In four studies, the authors investigated the ability of chatbots to handle conversations where the persistence of gender \cite{deangeli2006sex, brahnam2012gender} and race stereotypes \cite{marino2014racial, schlesinger2018let} may occur.
-In \cite{shum2018eliza}, \textit{moral agency} is discussed as a secondary result, where the authors discuss the impact of generating biased responses on emotional connection.
+We found six papers that address \textit{moral agency}. \citet{banks2018perceived} developed and validated a metric for perceived \textit{moral agency} in conversational interfaces, including chatbots.
+In four studies, the authors investigated the ability of chatbots to handle conversations where the persistence of gender \citep{deangeli2006sex, brahnam2012gender} and racial stereotypes \citep{marino2014racial, schlesinger2018let} may occur.
+In \citet{shum2018eliza}, \textit{moral agency} is discussed as a secondary result, where the authors discuss the impact of biased responses on emotional connection. \textit{Moral agency} was observed in only two domains of studies: open domain (four studies) and race-talk (two studies), which shows that this characteristic is primarily relevant when the conversational topic may raise moral concerns, which ultimately requires ethical behavior from the conversational partners.

 The two main reported benefits of manifesting perceived \textit{moral agency} are the following: